rcl-ssl/docs/portal/stand-alone.md

 </configuration>
 ```

 - Ensure the website and ‘well known’ file can be accessed publicly on the web.
-Click on the link to test your validation file on the **HTTP Validation Page**
+On the **HTTP Validation Page**, click on the link to test your validation file

 - For a successful test, you should see the validation value in the web browser.

 ![image](../images/portal/stand-alone-http-validation-test.PNG)

-- If the test is successful, click the Validate button.
+- If the test is successful, click the 'Validate' button.
 If the test is not successful the certificate creation will fail.

 ### Certificate Creation

-- You will need to wait up to 10 mins to validate the site and install the certificate.
+- You will need to wait up to 10 mins to validate the site and create the certificate.
 When this is done, the SSL/TLS certificate will be displayed in the certificates list.

 ![image](../images/portal/certificate-ordered.PNG)